-Academic Senate Regulations (system-wide and individual campus) provide that grades are final when filed with the Registrar.
+Academic Senate Regulations (system-wide and individual campus) provide that grades are final when filed with the Office of the University Registrar.
 A grade can be changed only if a “clerical” or “procedural” error can be documented.

 All grades except Incomplete or In Progress are final when filed by the instructor in the end-of-term course report.
 The correction of clerical and procedural errors shall be governed by guidelines established by the Davis Division and shall be under the supervision of the Davis Division Grade Changes Committee.
 No change of grade may be made on the basis of reassessment of the quality of a student’s work or, with the exception of Incomplete or In Progress grades, the completion of additional work.
 No term grade except Incomplete may be revised by re-examination.
 Students who believe that their failure to submit work subject to grading was due to circumstances beyond their control, resulting in a grade of F may petition the Grade Changes Committee for removal of the grade.

 The student must submit a petition to the Davis Division Grade Changes Committee.
 Approval or denial shall be governed by working guidelines that are consistent with the provisions of Davis Division Regulation A540.

 The Grade Changes Committee (GCC) is composed of five faculty members, one representative from the Academic Federation, and two undergraduate student representatives.
 The members shall include the Registrar ex officio.
 Together they take under consideration petitions for retroactive withdrawals, drops, adds, and other changes of grades.

 The committee meets approximately once a month, during the Academic Year, and notifications are sent to students via email regarding the decisions.